legendronyang/python-exercise/README.md

 # python-exercise
-used for python code pratices
+This folder is used for python code pratices